-C ABI contract
+C ABI Contract

 eunoia-capi is a thin C ABI seam over the Rust core, meant for hosts whose only interop path is a C ABI—Julia today (via ccall/Libdl), and potentially Go (cgo), C/C++, or Zig.
 Hosts with a native Rust-binding framework (JavaScript via wasm-bindgen, Python via PyO3, R via extendr) bind the core directly and never touch this surface.